Shagshag/prestashop-documentation/ConfigurationCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Configuration.php line 242
+* This method is defined in [classes/Configuration.php line 242](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Configuration.php#242)

 #### Arguments